 Modern slavery is a crime resulting in an abhorrent abuse of human rights.
 It is set out in the Modern Slavery Act 2015 by the offences of ‘slavery, servitude and forced or compulsory labour’ and ‘human trafficking’.

-The Transparency in Supply Chains provision in the Modern Slavery Act seeks to address the role of businesses in preventing modern slavery from occurring in their supply chains and
+The Transparency in Supply Chains provision in the Modern Slavery Act seeks to address the role of businesses in preventing modern slavery from occurring in their supply chains and organisations.

 Herman Miller Obligations under the Modern Slavery Act

 Herman Miller is a designer and manufacturer of office furniture, the international side of the business is transacted through the company Herman Miller Ltd which is a subsidiary of Herman Miller Inc.

 Our supply chain includes a number of independent companies internationally who provide raw materials, components, complete product and other items required for Herman Miller’s business needs.

 Herman Miller believes that conduct matters.
 It is important to do the right thing.
 Living with integrity and following a clear and ethical code has created a good business, a great place to work, and a trustworthy investment.
 That conduct transcends all areas of the business, including how we deal with each other internally and how we deal with customers, vendors, partners and governments.